Quint-Langeveld/4-33/README.md

 # 4-33

-datastructure:
-Run class rush_hour.py to start the programm.
+To run: run rush_hour.py to start the programm.
 In the command line choose the algorith (for now only Breadthfirst) to run the board with and the .txt file to load the board from.

 rush_hour.py then uses the "cell" class to identify a car/truck on the board and uses the corresponding algorith class to move